scylladb/scylla-operator/docs/source/eks.md

 kubectl apply --server-side -f examples/common/local-volume-provisioner/storageclass_xfs.yaml
 ```

-### Installing the Scylla Operator and Scylla
+### Deploying ScyllaDB

-Now you can follow the [generic guide](generic.md) to launch your Scylla cluster in a highly performant environment.
+Now you can follow the steps described in [Deploying Scylla on a Kubernetes Cluster](generic.md) to launch your ScyllaDB cluster in a highly performant environment.

 #### Accessing the database